 Grants and contracts receivable - Grants and contracts receivable consist of amounts due to the Institute for expenditures that have been incurred or, where applicable, grant conditions have been met, but for which payment from the grantor or contractor has not yet been received.
 Grants and contracts receivable are reviewed for collectability and reserves for uncollectible amounts are established when needed.
 Accounts are written off against the allowance when deemed uncollectible.
-Management has determined that no allowance is necessary as of December 31, 2021 and 2020.
+Management has determined that no allowance is necessary as of December 31, 2022 and 2021.

 Pledges receivable - Pledges receivable consist of unconditional promises to give from individual donors.
 The Institute records pledges receivable net of an allowance for estimated uncollectible pledges.
 Pledges receivable are written off against the allowance when deemed uncollectible.
 Pledges receivable that are expected to be collected in future years are recorded at fair value when the promise is made based on a discounted cash flow model.
 The discounts are computed using risk-free rates applicable in the years in which the pledges are made.
-Pledges receivable due in more than one year have been discounted to their net present value using discount rates from 0.16 to 2.49 percent.
-Amortization of the discounts is included in contributions.
+Discount rates range from 0.16 to 2.49 percent.
+Amortization of the discounts is included in restricted contributions.

-Property - Property is recorded at cost and is depreciated or amortized on a straight-line basis over the estimated useful lives of the assets, ranging from three to twenty years.
+Property - Property is recorded at cost and is depreciated or amortized on a straight-line basis over the estimated useful lives of the assets, ranging from 3 to 20 years.
 The Institute's policy is to capitalize property having a useful life of more than one year and an acquisition cost of \$10,000 or more per unit.

 The carrying amount of long-lived assets is reviewed for impairment whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
-Management does not believe that there is any impairment at December 31, 2021 and 2020.
+Management does not believe that there is any impairment at December 31, 2022 and 2021.

 Income taxes - The Institute is subject to federal and state income taxes on unrelated business income as defined under IRC Sections 511 through 515.
-For each of the years ended December 31, 2021 and 2020, taxes are recorded when paid and no provision for income tax has been made.
-The Institute had no unrecognized tax benefits or liabilities as of December 31, 2021 and 2020.
+For each of the years ended December 31, 2022 and 2021, taxes are recorded when paid and no provision for income tax has been made.
+The Institute had no unrecognized tax benefits or liabilities as of December 31, 2022 and 2021.